ThelianTech-Studios/CalradiaForge/docs/refactor/result_and_workflow_policy.md

 - Should install cancellation return a distinct status instead of failed?
 - Which result codes should be public/stable versus internal?
 - Should modpack import/save adopt shared results before MVVM extraction?
-- What warning codes and user-facing messages should be locked for Workshop path detection failures?
+- Which existing resolver diagnostic codes should be promoted into the future scanner result without exposing unnecessary filesystem detail to the UI?

 ## Out Of Scope